xrenbeats/xrenbeats/SECURITY.md

-we are making a windows and mac application. coming soon!!!
+We will soon be making a Windows and MacOS application.
+Just wait, it's coming soon!